 This allows the students to see the finger like projections (pseudopods) elongate and shorten as the organism moves about or engulfs given substrates.
 However, this technique does not allow students to view the cell’s organelles.

-Fixing and staining on the other hand kills the amoeba, which means that students will not get to see the organism moving in the field of view but staining increases contract, allowing students to get a better view of the organelles in the cell.
+Fixing and staining on the other hand kills the amoeba, which means that students will not get to see the organism moving in the field of view but staining increases contrast, allowing students to get a better view of the organelles in the cell.